statisticsnorway/maskinporten-guardian/README.md

 2. You will need information about the API you want consume - including the required Maskinporten _data scopes_.
 This is typically something you will need to get from the API provider.

-3. The default and preferred way to access Maskinporten Guardian is via so called _Service Account Users_.
+3. The default and preferred way to access Maskinporten Guardian is via so-called _Service Account Users_.
 These users are associated with applications - not persons.
 Ask Team Argus or Team Stratus to help you create a _Service Account User_ associated with your maskinporten client ID.
-You will get access to a keycloak service account user id and password that can be used to retrieve a service account keycloak token.
+You will get access to a keycloak service account user ID and password that can be used to retrieve a service account keycloak token.

    It is possible to access Maskinporten Guardian via your personal user account (using personal keycloak token) as